 Ease of Use

-From a user experience standpoint, Atlas VPN’s client is one of the most straightforward you will encounter.
+From a user experience standpoint, Atlas VPN's client is one of the most straightforward.
 I would say that it is a bit too simplistic due to the lack of premium options.

 You will find three tabs on the server selection screen: all servers, streaming optimized, and privacy pro.
 The last one contains the servers using SafeSwap or Multihop+ technology.
 Considering the limited selection of locations and servers, I would love to see latency and load stats for each server, but sadly there is no such option.